Odin2003/Muon_Collider/README.md

 ## Event Generation
 ### MadGraph 5
 Generating events is done with MadGraph5.
 Here I will describe the process to generate events for muon collisions in which an Axion-Like Particle (ALP) and a photon are produced.
-The ALP consequently decays to \( b \bar{b} \)
+The ALP consequently decays to $ b ~ \bar{b} $ quarks.